Explore how to recognize a malvertisement and protect yourself from getting hacked

 Malvertising = malicious advertising.
 Basically, it’s a way for cybercriminals to spread malware (malicious software) through ad displays on websites and apps.
 Malware means any codes, scripts, commands, and software that are made to carry out a cybercrime or another malicious activity.
-And when malware is hidden in an advertisement, it becomes a malvertisement or a form of malvertising.
+And when malware is hidden in an advertisement, it becomes a malvertisement.

 - Gain unauthorized access to your device,